LeapYeet/Meshtastic-Firmware-Friend-Finder-Edition/README.md

 -   **LoRa Settings**: All testing has been conducted using the **LongFast** channel preset.
 -   **Update Interval**: To keep channel utilization low, position updates are sent every **20 seconds**.
 Faster LoRa settings may support more frequent updates, but this requires further community testing.
 -   **Range**: The effective tracking range depends entirely on your device, antenna, LoRa settings, and the surrounding environment.
+Hops may not be supported, this hasn't been tested.

 ---

+## 📝 Notes:

+1.
+    * If the tracking compass is rotating the wrong way: You need to redo the flat-spin calibration **CLOCKWISE ->**
+    * When installing the magnetometer chip to the device, keep it away from other components and wires for better accuracy.
+Make sure it's firmly secured and flat.
+    * As said above, use ports SDA=41, SCL=42.
+If it doesn't work, try flipping the wires.
+    * A decent GPS module is recommended.
+All testing was done with u-blox m8n chips.
+My testing showed they were accurate to 1-3m when used outdoors.
+    * The Meshtastic Android app is fully usable with this custom firmware.
+    * If you want to stop a friend tracking you permanently, you will have to remove them as a friend on the "Track a friend" menu.
+    * I recommend a 3000mah battery when paried with a heltec v3 if you want it to last a full day.

+---

+## Final words:
+This project as been my main focus since Feburary 2025.
+I've had lots of fun developing it and I feel like it will be a great addition to the offical firmware when it's fully polished.
+It's really exciting to see how everyone will be using it.

+I tested it at a large 1 day music festival in Milton Keynes in august and it worked great.
+Security didn't know what to think when getting in but saw no issue after showing them how it worked.
+I was able to walk into the crowd and later find my friends with no issues at all.
+I simply started a tracking session and the arrow pointed me to the group from 350 meters away.

+I love you all, have fun!

 ## 📜 License

-This project is a derivative work of the official Meshtastic firmware and is therefore licensed under the **GNU General Public License v2.0 (GPL-2.0)**.
+This project is a derivative work of the official Meshtastic firmware and is therefore licensed under the **GNU General Public License v3.0 (GPL-2.0)**.
 The original `LICENSE` file is included in the source code.